I’ve always joked I’m rich in name only, but that’s not entirely true. I’ve also lived a very rich and full life.

 Originally from the States, I moved to the UK in my twenties, and this is where the big things have happened to me – I started a company, I married and had a family, and I overcame cancer.

 The company was Long Tall Sally – long clothes for tall women, like myself.

 When I came to London I found it virtually impossible to buy trousers that came down past my ankles.
 I decided this had to change.
 I opened the first Long Tally Sally outlet in 1976.

-Today the company has over 30 retail outlets and thriving mail-order and web businesses.
+Today LTS continues to thrive.
 I’m very proud of its success – not just because it became a flourishing business, but because it was so innovative.

 At 42 I was diagnosed with breast cancer.
 By now I had a young child and it was a shattering experience.
 I quickly realised that I had to take some responsibility for my treatment and recovery myself.

 I read everything I could about the disease and explored alternative therapies – homeopathy, relaxation, counselling, nutrition.
 This opened up invaluable knowledge that I still draw on today.